-Make Carnival’s Melting Chocolate Cake at Home
+Classic Carnival’s Melting Chocolate Cake Recipe

 One of the foods I look forward to on every Carnival cruise is their famous melting chocolate cake at dinner.
 If you haven’t had one, you’re missing out.
 It’s on the menu every night in the main dining room, so there are plenty of opportunities to try it.
-On some menus, it’s labeled as “For the table,” but it’s actually individual serving sizes.

-The chocolate melting cake is a rich, souffle-like dessert topped with a sprinkling of powdered sugar and a side of vanilla ice cream.
+The melting chocolate cake is a rich, souffle-like dessert topped with a sprinkling of powdered sugar and a side of vanilla ice cream.
 A lot of people call it a chocolate lava cake, but that’s not technically true.
 Most lava cakes stand on their own (without a dish), and the fudgy inside pours out as you cut into it.
 The melting chocolate cake is different; it’s served in a ramekin and the inside consistency is closer to a pudding than hot fudge sauce.
 Either way, it’s delicious.

-Carnival’s Chocolate Melting Cake is also incredibly easy to make at home.
+Carnival’s Melting Chocolate Cake is also incredibly easy to make at home.
 It takes just five ingredients, and there are no advanced techniques here.
 It may take some practice, though; you want to get the timing just right to get the perfect gooey center.
 It’ll still be delicious if you overbake it, but the center won’t be that ideal texture.
 Don’t be too hard on yourself, though; there are inconsistencies between batches, even on the Carnival ship.
 One night it might be very fluid, and the next, very solid.

 Measurements